Pogonortalis doclea

 Pogonortalis doclea, the boatman fly, is a species of signal fly (family Platystomatidae).
 It is native to Australia and has been introduced to California in the United States.

 Description

-Characteristics of the genus Pogonortalis are: the cheek immediately below the eye being less than a tenth the height of the eye; the hind femur having an anteroventral keel at the distal third; and the anterior crossvein of the wing meeting vein 4 before the mid-length of the discal cell.
+Characteristics of P. doclea are: the cheek immediately below the eye being less than a tenth the height of the eye; the hind femur having an anteroventral keel at the distal third; and the anterior crossvein of the wing meeting vein 4 before the mid-length of the discal cell.

-Pogonortalis doclea is sexually dimorphic.
+P. doclea is sexually dimorphic.
 Males have a bundle of long curved bristles on each cheek of the head.
 In this location, females have a single shorter bristle among small hairs.
 Larger males also have the head ventrally widened.

 Behaviour

+The waving wing movements for which the fly is named.

 This species waves its wings like the rowing of oars on a boat, thus the common name "boatman fly".
+A slow approach to other flies with the wings held at a depressed slant, extended forwards, indicated cautious investigation.

 Pogonortalis doclea is commonly found in Australian gardens.
 Adults are attracted to and feed on the fresh dung of mammals.

-Males engage each other in face-to-face pushing contests.